 However, the main factor to keep in mind when choosing a sword’s blade length is that the shorter a sword’s blade is, the less room it will require to wield it and, the longer a sword’s blade is, the more room it will require to wield it.
 Therefore, shorter sword designs are best suited for indoor and/or, close quarters battle whereas, longer swords are best suited for use on an outdoor battle field.
 Consequently, that is why Japanese Samurai Warriors carried both a Wakizashi (short sword) and a Katana (long sword).
 In fact, while the Katana is a well know battlefield weapon, for a Samurai Warrior, his Wakizashi served the same purpose as a handgun for a modern day soldier.
 Thus, while a Samurai Warrior might choose to leave his Katana at the door, he was never without his Wakizashi!

-Therefore, when choosing a sword, you will need to decide whether you would rather engage your opponent at long range or close range since each technique has both advantages and disadvantages and then, you will need to choose a sword with the appropriate length blade.
+Therefore, when choosing modern swords, you will need to decide whether you would rather engage your opponent at long range or close range since each technique has both advantages and disadvantages and then, you will need to choose a sword with the appropriate length blade.

 3. Blade weight